🔄

 Sample Itinerary

-• Days 6-7: Afterwards, travel to breathtaking Lake Atitlan, where you’ll enjoy astounding volcano views, tour local artisan cooperatives, learn about the local indigenous culture, and have the option to relax, kayak, hike, and/or shop!
+Days 6-7: Travel to breathtaking Lake Atitlan, where you’ll enjoy astounding volcano views, tour local artisan cooperatives, learn about the local indigenous culture, and have the option to relax, kayak, hike, and/or shop!

-• Add an optional day in Antigua at the beginning of your trip to wander through the picturesque cobblestone streets, visit ruins, churches, and markets, all while surrounded by three volcanoes!
+Add an optional day in picturesque Antigua at the beginning of your trip to wander through the cobblestone streets and visit ruins, churches, and markets, in this city surrounded by three beautiful volcanoes!

 Upcoming Trips

-Our April 2026 trip combines learning, service, and exploration during which you will be able to observe classes in action and spend time in family’s homes during the Guatemalan school year and one of the sunniest months of the year!
+This trip combines learning, service, and exploration during which you will be able to observe classes in action and spend time in families’ homes during the Guatemalan school year and one of the sunniest months of the year!

 November 2-10, 2026

-Our November 2026 trip coincides with the graduation of our very first high school class, which you will celebrate alongside our full student body, their families, and our staff!
+This milestone trip coincides with the graduation of our very first high school class, which you will celebrate alongside our full student body, their families, and our staff and board!

 Included in Your Trip